SimranShaikh20/Job-Scraper/README.md

 # WebScraping
-Repo description - Contains Codes to Scrap from Deiffernt Job Portal data using Scarpy Framework .
+Repo description - Contains Codes to Scrap from Different Job Portal data using Scarpy Framework .